-- 1. In accordance with EU Regulation 2017/1131, the credit quality of each issuer in the portfolio shall be subject to an internal analysis. - 2.
-The Rothschild & Co Liquidity Score (RLS) is a methodology which aims to evaluate the credit quality of an issuer by estimating its ability to meet its cash flow needs over a 12-month horizon. - 3.
-This methodology distinguishes corporate entities from financial entities. - b.
+- 1. In accordance with EU Regulation 2017/1131, the credit quality of each issuer in the portfolio shall be subject to an internal analysis. - The Rothschild & Co Liquidity Score (RLS) is a methodology which aims to evaluate the credit quality of an issuer by estimating its ability to meet its cash flow needs over a 12-month horizon.
+This methodology distinguishes correctly estimating from financial entities. - 3.
+This methodology distinguishes corporate entities from financial entities.

+b.
 Description of the parties involved in the procedure